 Wearing a life jacket is the main thing to consider when boating .
 Drowning was the number one known cause of death in 2012.
 Out of the total number of 459 deaths caused by drowning, 379 deaths occurred when the life jacket was not worn.
 Do not consume alcohol or take drugs...View full answer

-This depends upon where the accident occurred.
+The statute of limitations depends upon where the accident occurred.
 Many accidents on a boat, personal watercraft, or ship fall under Federal Maritime Law, also called Admiralty Law.
-This law governs what happens on the navigable waters of the US, which includes rivers and lakes that cross state...View full answer
+This law governs what happens on the navigable waters of the US, which includes rivers and...View full answer

 Definitely yes.
 Consulting an attorney who is well versed in Florida boat accident laws is highly recommended to sort out the jurisdiction and time limits for filing a lawsuit.
 Mr. Cleary has vast experience in applying boating accident laws and our working plan is always...View full answer

 In general, Federal law requires that boaters must have a Coast Guard-approved wearable, life jacket (Type I, II, or III) for each person onboard the vessel.
 Boats greater than 16 feet in length must carry a Coast Guard-approved throwable device (Type IV).
 On a vessel that is underway,...View full answer

 Boat operators who were born on or after January 1, 1988 are required by law to obtain a Florida Boating Safety Education Identification Card in order to operate a motorboat with 10 horsepower or more.
 The state of Florida does not have a "boating license".
 The Florida Fish and Wildlife Conservation Commission (FWC)-issued Boating Safety...View full answer